 The Society of Toxicology supports the teaching of toxicology to undergraduates and has an active community of undergraduate educators.
-The Education Committee Undergraduate Subcommittee encourages any SOT member interested in undergraduate instruction to join this Undergraduate Educator Network by subscribing in ToXchange.
+The Faculty United for Toxicology Undergraduate Recruitment and Education (FUTURE) Committee encourages any SOT member interested in undergraduate instruction to join this Undergraduate Educator Network by subscribing in ToXchange.

 Activities related to undergraduates at the SOT Annual Meeting are featured in this flyer, which you can distribute, print, and post.